LanceMcCarthy/LanceMcCarthy/README.md

 ## Day Job

 I am the Manager of Technical Support at Progress Software.
 My team and I provide technical assistance for developers using the Telerik and Kendo UI devtools.
 I absolutely love writing code and watching it come alive in the user's hands.
-My passion is most UI, but also the things that powers that UI... from typical backend to  AI-powered fun.
+My passion is mostly UI, but also the things that powers that UI... from backend APIs to  AI-powered fun.

 As an example, check out [Flusher](https://github.com/LanceMcCarthy/Flusher), the complete system that flushes the toilet for my cat [using Windows IoT, SignalR, Azure Custom Vision and Xamarin Forms to Flush a Toilet](https://dvlup.com/2020/02/13/using-windows-iot-signalr-azure-custom-vision-and-xamarin-forms-to-flush-a-toilet/).